Suggested HWB Experiences & Outcomes

 - Invite a parent/carer to the class with a newborn baby to discuss it’s needs at that stage of life.

-- Role play activities in home corner such as bathing, feeding and playing/singing to the baby.
+- Role play activities in home corner such as feeding, brushing teeth and playing/singing to the baby.
 Please check that the equipment used does not include any bottles, teats or dummies.
 This is to help with infection control.

 - Discuss the types of care children need and how this is the same/different to other animals eg how a sheep will look after a lamb.
 What happens if the sheep is unable to feed the lamb?